-ICSI is a technique in which a single sperm is directly injected into an egg to fertilise it and then the fertilised egg (embryo) is transferred to womb.
-It is one the most cost-effective and successful treatment for infertile men.
-This method is especially salutary for men who have low or zero sperm count.
-In case of zero sperm count or when the male partner is too uptight to ejaculate on the day of egg collection for IVF, the sperm is extracted either from testicles (using TESA) or epididymis (using PESA).
-Even if men have dysfunctional sperm which can’t fuse with the egg, ICSI comes in handy.
+ICSI is a technique in which a single sperm is directly injected into an egg to fertilize it and then the fertilized egg (embryo) is transferred to the womb.
+It is one the most cost-effective and successful treatments for infertile men.
+This method is specially salutary for men who have low or zero sperm count.
+In the case of zero sperm count or when the male partner is too uptight to ejaculate on the day of egg collection for IVF, the sperm is extracted either from testicles (using TESA) or epididymis (using PESA).
+Even if men have dysfunctional sperm that can’t fuse with the egg, ICSI comes in handy.

-A sharp and delicate needle is used to immobilise & pick up a sperm and it is injected into the cytoplasm of the egg, after which the needle is removed.
+A sharp and delicate needle is used to immobilize & pick up sperm and it is injected into the cytoplasm of the egg, after which the needle is removed..

 The success rate of ICSI is significantly higher than IVF and the couples often opt for ICSI when the conventional IVF technique does not produce desired results for them.
 The success rate of ICSI is directly proportional to the couple's age: the younger the patient is; the higher are the chances of success.